-Less than 1%

-(1) For purposes of this table, an individual is considered the beneficial owner of shares of common stock if he or she directly or indirectly has or shares voting power or investment power, as defined in the rules promulgated under the Securities Exchange Act of 1934, as amended.
+- Less than 1% - (1) For purposes of this table, an individual is considered the beneficial owner of shares of common stock if he or she directly or indirectly has or shares voting power or investment power, as defined in the rules promulgated under the Securities Exchange Act of 1934, as amended.
 Unless otherwise indicated, an individual has sole voting power and sole investment power with respect to the indicated shares.
-No shares have been pledged as security by the named executive officers, Directors or Director nominees.
+No shares have been pledged as security by the named executive officers, Directors or Director nominees. - (2) Based on information contained in a Schedule 13G/A filed with the Securities and Exchange Commission on February 14, 2011 by Wellington Management Company, LLP.
+Includes 11,270,587 shares as to which shared voting power and 11,512,587 shares as to which shared dispositive power is claimed.

-- (2) Based on information contained in a Schedule 13G filed with the Securities and Exchange Commission on February 11, 2010 by Wellington Management Company, LLP.
-Includes 9,334,274 shares as to which shared voting power and 9,883,674 shares as to which shared dispositive power is claimed. - (3) Based on information contained in a Schedule 13G filed with the Securities and Exchange Commission on February 16, 2010 by FMR LLC.
-Includes 49,680 shares as to which sole voting power is claimed and 5,238,286 shares as to which sole dispositive power is claimed. - (4) Based on information contained in a Schedule 13G filed with the Securities and Exchange Commission on February 11, 2010 by the Guardian Life Insurance Company of America.
-Includes 5,147,029 shares as to which shared voting power and shared dispositive power is claimed. - (5) Based on information contained in a Schedule 13G/A filed with the Securities and Exchange Commission on February 8, 2010 by Dimensional Fund Advisors LP, an investment advisor registered under Section 203 of the Investment Advisors Act of 1940.
-Includes 2,830,069 shares as to which sole voting power and 2,869,324 shares as to which sole dispositive power is claimed. - (6) Based on information contained in a Schedule 13G/A filed with the Securities and Exchange Commission on February 11, 2010 by Altus Capital, LLC.
-Includes 487,150 shares as to which sole voting power and sole dispositive power is claimed.
-Includes 2,136,633 shares as to which shared voting power and shared dispositive power is claimed. - (7) Includes 12,328,906 shares held by FF Plaza Partners, a Delaware partnership of which the partners are William C. Erbey, his spouse, E. Elaine Erbey, and Delaware Permanent Corporation, a corporation wholly-owned by William C. Erbey.
+- (3) Based on information contained in a Schedule 13G/A filed with the Securities and Exchange Commission on February 14, 2011 by FMR LLC.
+Includes 426,500 shares as to which sole voting power is claimed and 7,734,906 shares as to which sole dispositive power is claimed. - (4) Includes 9,888,716 shares held by FF Plaza Partners, a Delaware partnership of which the partners are William C. Erbey, his spouse, E. Elaine Erbey, and Delaware Permanent Corporation, a corporation wholly-owned by William C. Erbey.
 Mr. and Mrs. William C. Erbey share voting and dispositive power with respect to the shares owned by FF Plaza Partners.
 Also includes 5,409,704 shares held by Erbey Holding Corporation, a corporation wholly-owned by William C. Erbey.
-Mr. and Mrs. William C. Erbey and dispositive power with respect to the shares owned by FF Plaza Partners.
-Also includes 5,409,704 shares held by Erbey Holding Corporation, a corporation wholly-owned by William C. Erbey.
-Also includes options to acquire 1,137,312 shares, which are exercisable on or within sixty (60) days after March 8, 2010. - (8) Includes 6,260 shares held jointly with Mr. Faris' spouse.
-Also includes options to acquire 904,577 shares, which are exercisable on or within sixty (60) days after March 8, 2010. - (9) Includes 5,203,047 shares held by Wishco, Inc., a corporation controlled by Barry N. Wish pursuant to his ownership of 93% of the common stock thereof, and 37,000 shares held by the Barry Wish Family Foundation, Inc., a charitable foundation of which Mr. Wish is a Director. - (10) Includes options to acquire 129,738 shares, which are exercisable on or within sixty (60) days after March 8, 2010. - (11) Includes options to acquire 116,250 shares, which are exercisable on or within sixty (60) days after March 8, 2010.
+Also includes 2,440,000 shares held by Caritas Partners LLC, a Delaware limited liability company with Mr. William C. Erbey servicing as its sole member.
+Also includes 36,585 shares jointly held by Mr. and Mrs. William C. Erbey.
+Also includes options to acquire 1,410,340 shares, which are exercisable on or within sixty (60) days after March 15, 2011. - (5) Includes 6,260 shares held jointly with Mr. Faris' spouse.
+Also includes options to acquire 1,114,050 shares, which are exercisable on or within sixty (60) days after March 15, 2011. - (6) Includes 5,203,047 shares held by Wishco, Inc., a corporation controlled by Barry N. Wish pursuant to his ownership of 93% of the common stock thereof, and 37,000 shares held by the Barry Wish Family Foundation, Inc., a charitable foundation of which Mr. Wish is a Director. - (7) Includes options to acquire 5,000 shares, which are exercisable on or within sixty (60) days after March 15, 2011. - (8) Includes options to acquire 232,500 shares, which are exercisable on or within sixty (60) days after March 15, 2011.